Skip to main content

 • “Visually, Digger: Galactic Treasures shines with bright, cartoonish graphics and fun sci-fi flair.”

-• “But actually it is a bad thing because there are a thousand ores in that asteroid and it kills your graphics and physics engines, which makes the FPS drop to around 0.5 FPS and then freezes the game, so you need to hit Alt-F4 to quit before your graphics card catches on fire.”
+• “There are a thousand ores in that asteroid which kill the graphics and physics engines, causing fps to drop to around 0.5 and then freezing the game, forcing you to quit urgently.”

-• “(I'm running an Intel i9-14900KF with a GeForce 4070 Ti Super and 32 GB of RAM, so it should not be dropping to 0.5 FPS.
-I even tried lowering the graphics settings and shrinking the resolution below HD standards, and it is still a huge problem.)”
+• “I’m running an Intel i9-14900KF with a GeForce 4070 Ti-Super and 32 GB of RAM, so fps dropping to 0.5 is unacceptable.
+Lowering graphics settings and resolution below HD still does not fix the huge performance problem.”

 • music